 top of page

+COPD and lung infections are the 3rd and 4th leading causes of death worldwide (WHO).
 COPD is a heterogeneous syndrome that severely impairs breathing.
 It is caused by inhaled noxious stimuli including cigarette smoke, environmental pollutants such as particles and gases, and/or genetic factors.
-COPD is a seriously debilitating condition that affects over 250 million people worldwide, constituting the 3rd cause of death globally.
-Recurrent respiratory infections accelerate lung function decline triggering COPD exacerbations or flare-ups.
+COPD is a seriously debilitating condition that affects over 250 million people worldwide.
+While current treatments can help manage COPD symptoms and treat infections, they cannot revert lung damage, rendering COPD an incurable disease.

 Research